 The body contains populations of bacteria and other microorganisms that help with bodily functions.
 The

 Research supports the use of some home remedies for UTIs.
 Some have been part of traditional medicine practices for thousands of years.

 To treat a UTI without antibiotics, people can try these approaches.

-Drinking enough water can help prevent and treat UTIs.
+Drinking enough water can help

 Water helps the urinary tract organs efficiently remove waste from the body while retaining vital nutrients and electrolytes.